Getting Outside of Ourselves

 I prayed a very simple prayer yesterday morning: “God, help me be friendly to someone who’s lonely.”
 I know God gives us opportunities to test our faith and to give Him glory…and usually, we mess those situations up horribly.

-As I thought about it, I realized God wasn’t necessarily going to send me someone who I liked.
+As I thought about it, I realized God wasn’t necessarily going to send me someone whom I wanted to be friendly to.
 Maybe that someone would be annoying or cold or a chatterbox.
-But I still have to do the right thing.
+But I still had to do the right thing.

-But then it was almost 5, and I thought about how I wasn’t friendly.
-I really missed out on abundance yesterday.
-I really messed up horribly.
+But then it was almost 5:00 PM, and I thought about how I hadn’t been friendly to anyone all day.
+I really messed up a perfect opportunity.

 A girl was sitting all alone at a table this morning.